olebole/python-cpl/doc/tutorial.rst

 >>> muse_scibasic.param.nifu = 1

-Print the value of a parameter (:keyword:`None` if the parameter is set to default)
+Print the value of a parameter (:obj:`None` if the parameter is set to default)

 >>> print muse_scibasic.param.nifu.value
 1